 Related Reading

-HDD is now officially in its HAMR era, with the technology playing an increasingly prominent role in role in driving capacity increases.
+HDD is now officially in its HAMR era, with the technology playing an increasingly prominent role in driving capacity increases.

 How HAMR Drives Increase Areal Density